Pronunciation advisor | BBC

 peer-reviewed articles and chapters

 • Sebregts, K., H. Van de Velde, & R. van Hout (2023).
 Sociophonetics and rhotics.
 In: C. Strelluf (Ed.), The Routledge Handbook of Sociophonetics.
-Routledge. [publisher's website] ⠗
+Routledge. [pdf] ⠗

 • Sebregts, K., H. Vriesendorp, H. Quené & Y. White (2023).
 Creaky voice in L1 Dutch and L2 English.
 In: R. Skarnitzl & J. Volin (Eds.), Proceedings of the 20th International Congress of Phonetic Sciences, Prague 2023 (pp. 1841-1845).
 Guarant International. [pdf] ⠚